psanders/fonos101/README.md

 ## Using the SDK to call a Number

-From within the folder of your `default` application, run the following command:
+From within the folder of your `hwth` application, run the following command:

 ```bash
 npm i --save @fonos/sdk